Jump to

 The My Aged Care website has lots of good clear information about aged care

-Getting assessed for aged care services – RAS and ACAT explained
+Getting assessed for aged care services – Assessments explained

 What are differences between aged care services?

-You can get support through one or more aged care providers using a CHSP code that you are given by a RAS Assessor.
+You can get support through one or more aged care providers using a CHSP code that you are given after an Assessment.
 There is likely to be a small fee for each service, but most of the service cost is funded by the Australian Government.
 For example many community social groups and community transport buses are funded by the CHSP program.
 CHSP services are in high demand and we know that many people find it difficult to find a CHSP provider with available services.

 Residential Aged Care